polarBearYap/car-dealership-application/README.md

-# car-dealership-application
+# car-dealership-application (version 1.0)

-- A proof of concept/simple prototype for ASP.NET Core application integrated with client side frameworks libraries.
+- A **proof of concept/simple prototype** for ASP.NET Core application integrated with client side frameworks libraries.
 - **Important**: Note this repository is related to these two repositories [here](https://github.com/polarBearYap/car-dealership-automl) and [here](https://github.com/polarBearYap/car-dealership-flask-api).
 This repository is foucsed on web development that uses the deployed car dealership Flask API in Azure..
 Be sure to check out all of them.

 ## Table of Contents